spamegg1/spamegg1.github.io/tarski's-world/README.md

 It could include:

 - the chess board as a grid, with blocks (actual data) placed on it
+  - receive commands from Controller to add / remove / move blocks in the database
 - the current state: which names are occupied by objects, etc.
-- receive commands from Controller to CRUD the blocks database
+  - receive commands from Controller to change this state

 View could include:

+- all the graphically relevant constants (board size, number of rows and columns etc.)
-- the definition / description of blocks (but not the actual data),
+- the description of blocks (but not the actual data)
   - things like shape, color, size, etc.
-- all the graphically relevant constants (board size, number of rows and columns etc.)
-- the definition / description of formula displays
+- the description of formula displays
-- the definition / description of the UI, buttons, etc.
+- the description of the UI, buttons, etc.
+- For each description, also the mechanism to convert data to an image

 Controller could include functionality like: